theosanderson/theo.io/content/post/2021-03-30-us-sgtf/index.md

 </div>

-And now bring in case data from the New York Times and split by SGTF status.
+And now bring in case data from the New York Times and split these cases by likely SGTF status.

 <div class="highlight">